IoTForDevices/IoT-Various-Demos/IoTEdge-CS-via-Marketplace/README.md

 - Physical device running Linux - [How to do this](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux)
 - Virtual device running Linux - [How to do this](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-ubuntuvm)

-	NOTE: If you install a virtual device from the Marketplace with IoT Edge already enabled, you will be asked to provide a connection string through a script.
+	**NOTE**: If you install a virtual device from the Marketplace with IoT Edge already enabled, you will be asked to provide a connection string through a script.
 If the connection string passed is invalid, the IoT Edge runtime will fail.
 If you have issues, best to do is execute the following on the device:

 ```
 	sudo iotedge list